Use Spot VMs with Batch

-As with pools solely consisting of dedicated VMs, it is possible to scale a pool containing Spot VMs by calling the Resize method or by using autoscale.
+As with pools solely consisting of dedicated VMs, it's possible to scale a pool containing Spot VMs by calling the Resize method or by using autoscale.

 The pool resize operation takes a second optional parameter that updates the value of targetLowPriorityNodes:

 The pool autoscale formula supports Spot VMs as follows: